Skip to content

 <mapping>

 Path to a JSON mapping file.
-Each key is a Figma variable or style ID, and the value must contain a $custom property (a non-null object).
-Other properties in the mapping entries are ignored.
+Keys are Figma variable or style IDs; each entry must contain a $custom property (a non-null object).
+Other properties on the entry are ignored.

 {